rubiin/eslint-config/README.md

 ### [eslint-config-react](./packages/eslint-config-react)

-This package provides a comprehensive ESLint configuration tailored specifically for React projects.
+This `eslint-config-react` package provides a comprehensive ESLint configuration tailored specifically for React projects.
 It includes a set of rules and plugins that promote best practices, improve code readability, and prevent common pitfalls in React development.

 ### [eslint-config-typescript](./packages/eslint-config-typescript)